What Causes Heart Palpitations — and Are They Dangerous?

 The only way to know for sure if you have an arrhythmia or not is to talk with a doctor or try wearing a heart monitor (more on that shortly).
 However, there are other signs of arrhythmias that you can watch for.

-If your heartbeat changes suddenly, if the palpitations are persistent and recurring or severe enough to stop you in your tracks, those are all signs that you have an arrhythmia, Robinson says.
+If your heartbeat changes suddenly, if the palpitations are persistent and recurring or severe enough to stop you in your tracks, those are all signs that you have an arrhythmia.

-Other symptoms that can occur with arrhythmias are lightheadedness or dizziness, sweating, shortness of breath, or chest pain.
+Other symptoms that can occur with arrhythmias are lightheadedness or dizziness, sweating, shortness of breath, chest pain or difficulty exercising — and if you have any of these symptoms, it’s especially important to get checked out.

-Arrhythmias are more common in older adults, but even children can get them.
+Arrhythmias are more common in older adults, but anyone, even children can get them.

 What to do if you’re having heart palpitations

-First, look for any patterns in when your palpitations happen.
-If they seem to hit only when you’re doomscrolling, for example, that probably means they’re due to anxiety and something you could resolve by talking with a therapist or learning coping techniques
+First, look for any patterns or lifestyle triggers for your palpitations.
+If they seem to hit only when you’re doomscrolling, for example, that probably means they’re due to anxiety and something you could resolve by talking with a therapist or learning coping techniques.

-The apps are fairly sophisticated and mimic getting an electrocardiogram, or EKG, at your doctor’s office.
-They can also tell you if it’s possible you have an arrhythmia.
+The at-home devices are fairly sophisticated and mimic getting an electrocardiogram, or EKG, at your doctor’s office.
+They can also tell you if it’s possible that you have an arrhythmia.
+Apps are similar, except they work through your smartwatch.

 However, if you’re more concerned about your palpitations, have other symptoms with them or have an underlying medical condition, it’s important to go to the doctor.